Welcome To Our Lady of Loreto

 DeSales Pl.

-Trommer's Restaurant & Brewery, Bushwick Ave. and Conway St.
+Trommer's Restaurant & Brewery.
+Bushwick Ave. and Conway St.

-The Home of Trommer's White Label Beer
+Home of Trommer's white Label Beer

-Sold to the Piel Brothers In 1951
+Sold to the Piel Brothers in 1951

 Aerial photo of Betsy Head Pool